Customizing and changing watermarks

 You can either use the tools provided by PhotoDeck to create and customize a text watermark, or for best branding and flexibility (depending on your subscription level), use your own watermark image.

 If you use your own watermark image, for best results use a PNG format with transparent background, and upload it in a large size (500 to 2000 pixels wide depending on how wide the watermark will be displayed).
+The watermark image must be under 3 Mpixels and its file size under 1 Mo, otherwise the import with message “invalid file format”.

 My watermark appears cropped (or doesn’t appear) on my images!